Gerard Kennedy: War resisters bill

-2011 Election in Parkdale–High Park
+2011 election in Parkdale–High Park

 In 2011, Kennedy sought re-election to his Parkdale–High Park seat against Peggy Nash in a rematch of the 2008 campaign.
 The campaign was heated at times, and on election night, harnessing the NDP's unprecedented levels of support, Nash defeated him to regain her old seat.

-2013 Ontario Liberal Leadership Race
+2013 Ontario Liberal leadership race

 On November 12, 2012, Kennedy announced that he was seeking the leadership of the Ontario Liberal Party to replace Dalton McGuinty.
 At his campaign launch in London, Kennedy criticized the government's Bill 115 to ban teacher's strikes and freeze wages.
 Of the seven candidates, Kennedy has said he would consider repealing the bill.

-Former Liberal MPP Steve Peters gave his endorsement at the launch.
-On November 16, 2012, he gained the formal support of former cabinet minister George Smitherman and Joseph Cordiano On November 21, 2012, Niagara Falls MPP Kim Craitor endorsed Kennedy.
-Kennedy has also gained the support of MPP's Bob Delaney,and Shafiq Qaadri.
+On November 16, 2012, he gained the formal support of former cabinet minister George Smitherman and Joseph Cordiano.
+On November 21, 2012, Niagara Falls MPP Kim Craitor endorsed Kennedy.
+Kennedy has also gained the support of MPP's Bob Delaney, and Shafiq Qaadri.